 Other Treatments for Managing Gestational Diabetes

-GDM needs to be monitored.
+Gestational diabetes mellitus (GDM) needs to be monitored.
 This can be done with glucose monitoring and ketone testing.

 Things like eating and exercising cause changes in glucose levels.
 Also, the hormones released by the placenta cause levels to rise throughout pregnancy.
 Glucose levels are monitored using a glucose monitoring kit.